 - Clear Messaging: Laser-focused content aimed at a specific target audience.

-| Development Method | Typical Price Range (SGD) | |
+| Development Method | Typical Price Range (SGD) | Best for |

-| DIY Builders | S$50 – S$200 | Very low cost, often used for simple lead capture forms only. |
+| DIY Builders | SGD 50 to SGD 200 | Very low cost, often used for simple lead capture forms only. |

-| Freelancer | S$200 – S$800 | Suitable for a cleaner, professional single-page design. |
+| Freelancer | SGD 200 to SGD 800 | Suitable for a cleaner, professional single-page design. |

-| Professional Agency | S$500 – S$2,000 | Recommended for critical campaigns requiring flawless execution, high-end design, and integrated analytics. |
+| Professional Agency | SGD 500 to SGD 2,000 | Recommended for critical campaigns requiring flawless execution, high-end design, and integrated analytics. |

-5. Corporate Website
+5. Corporate Websites

-A corporate business website is usually an informational website that requires 10-30 pages with a contact form and integrated with an email subscription plugin.
-Obviously, some corporate websites will include additional marketing tools and add ons including live chat, pop-up forms, and more.
-Often, a corporate website is suitable for almost anyone who wants to grow their business with their website.
 In fact, most companies will use Google Marketing Service or Search Engine Optimization to advertise their website.
 Consequently, lots of hours are put into planning to create a successful corporate website, including the content strategy, competitor research, and sitemap planning.

 The cost of web design for a corporation varies for each business industry.
 Typically, a corporate will cost around S$6,000 – S$35,000 if you do not need any additional maintenance support.

-6. Small business website
+6. Small Business Websites

 A small business website elevates the core function of an informational site by integrating specific tools designed to drive customer engagement and support strategic growth.
 These platforms are built to function as active marketing assets, including: